Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: The latent Tate module

 \section{The latent Tate module}

 As stated in the introduction, the $p$-adic Tate module of a formal group characterizes it up to isomorphism.
-Specter provided a method to recover the associated representation in \cite{Spe18}.
-In this section, we adapt this method to our case, and go one step further by retrieving the full structure on the set of $f$-consistent sequences.
+Specter provided a method in \cite{Spe18} to recover the associated representation.
+In this section, we adapt this method to our case and go further by retrieving the full structure on the set of $f$-consistent sequences.